Corentin Moutet: 2017: French Open doubles debut, Brest Challenger champion

 Next for Moutet was the Lyon Challenger.
 Granted a wildcard, he lost in the first round to Elias Ymer of Sweden.
 Moutet then competed at the Blois Challenger, where he lost in the first round after coming through qualifying.

 In July, Moutet competed at the France F16 event, advancing to the semifinals before losing to Corentin Denolly in three sets.

 Moutet next played at the Como Challenger.
 After coming through qualifying, he defeated sixth-seeded García López en route to his second Challenger semifinal of the season.
-He then competed in the Seville Challenger, where he again made the semifinals before losing to Íñigo Cervantes in two sets, 2–6, 2–6.
+He then competed in the Seville Challenger, where he again made the semifinals before losing to Íñigo Cervantes, 2–6, 2–6.

 Moutet then went on a two-tournament win streak, taking home both the Spain F30 and Italy F32 titles without dropping a set.
 He continued his success at his next event, Italy F33, where he made a run to the final.

 Moutet found the biggest success of the season at the Brest Challenger.
 Entered as a wildcard, Moutet again defeated Gombos in the first round, winning 4–6, 6–4, 6–1.
 He then defeated Tristan Lamasine in the second round, 6–4, 6–7(6–8), 6–3.
 In the quarterfinal, Moutet faced Gleb Sakharov, winning the match in straight sets.
-Advancing to another semifinal, he defeated Yannick Maden in three sets, 4–6, 7–6(7–2), 6–4, to advance to the first Challenger final of his career.
+Advancing to another semifinal, he defeated Yannick Maden, 4–6, 7–6(7–2), 6–4, to advance to the first Challenger final of his career.
 Awaiting Moutet in the final was Stefanos Tsitsipas, whom he had not yet faced at the professional level.
-Eager to take his first Challenger title, Moutet won the match in straight sets, 6–2, 7–6(10–8).
+Eager to take his first Challenger title, Moutet won the match, 6–2, 7–6(10–8).

 The next week, Moutet competed at the Eckental Challenger.
 After defeating sixth seed Lukáš Lacko in the first round and Yann Marti in the second, Moutet's run came to an end in the quarterfinals, where he lost to eventual champion Maximilian Marterer.
 His final event of the year was the Mouilleron-le-Captif Challenger, where he lost to seventh seed Alexander Bublik in the first round.

 Moutet finished the year ranked No. 155.